 Many people received CERB without fully understanding the criteria for qualifying and whether they were met.
 Furthermore, due to the speed at which the program was rolled out, the government was not verifying eligibility before money was distributed.
 As a result, many people who did not qualify received the benefit.

 The government has acknowledged that, in its efforts to provide urgently-needed income support to Canadians during the pandemic, some individuals would be found to later be ineligible.
-Furthermore, some Canadians were overpaid the benefit and others may have to pay money back because they earned too much money elsewhere.
+Furthermore, some Canadians were overpaid and others may have to pay money back because they earned too much money elsewhere.

 What happens if you don’t pay?